WHO WE ARE

 They do this by embracing a risk-taking mindset, building a domain expertise and persevering through inevitable setbacks.
 And it is through financing entrepreneurial, out-of-the-box ideas that moonshot philanthropists can strive to privatise their failures and socialise their successes.

-True moonshot philanthropy is similar to any form of business investment and involves putting in loss-absorbing capital, expertise and a deep understanding of issues to bring about long-term change.
+True moonshot philanthropy a> is similar to any form of business investment and involves putting in loss-absorbing capital, expertise and a deep understanding of issues to bring about long-term change.
 It is about investing time, drawing on expertise and aligning your investment with your values.
 It is also about prevention, not response.

 This approach also means that we are willing to take calculated risks.
 As a philanthropic foundation, we are in the unique position to be able to privatise failure and socialise success.
 We can invest in unconventional ideas around a societal challenge issue with loss absorbing capital, where institutional investors like governments and corporates cannot.